bldavies/bldavies.com/content/blog/2019-04-02-relatedness-complexity.md

 > This effect rises to 0.98 percentage points when we control for city complexity.
 > More locally related activities experienced slower growth, especially in complex cities.
 >
-> Balland et al.’s (2018) framework suggests that complex activities with high local relatedness offer the strongest prospects for future growth.
+> Balland et al.'s (2018) framework suggests that complex activities with high local relatedness offer the strongest prospects for future growth.
 > If this were true then we would expect a strong positive coefficient on the interaction of local relatedness and activity complexity.
 > Our estimates show only a weak and insignificant interaction.
 >